 As the only major female character in the story this time out, Henley admits she did have some fun "playing with the boys"—especially when it came to rehearsing for her stunts and fight sequences.

 "It was really great actually, because I've always liked bringing a little bit of ‘girl power' to the table.
 And it was really fun to train up with them when we were doing stunts and things, because they were much better at it than I was.
 So they really kept me going.
-They're such good guys, and I had a fun time filming with them.
+They're such good guys, and I had fun filming with them.

 "We had quite a lot of fitness exercise.
 And then we learned the basics of kickboxing, because the movement of kickboxing is basically the same as holding swords.
 It's basically just punching with a sword.
 I also got to do some archery which was amazing, and we did quite a bit of harness work as well."